Sir Francis Drake had quite a life.

 And now, she’s permanently moored in a snug little Thameside dock right behind Borough Market, where she acts as a museum ship.
 And, it’s worth pointing out that even that shares a neat symmetry with the original – the first Queen Elizabeth made the first Golden Hind a museum ship too.

-Nowadays, you can hop aboard for a quick tour on any given day of the week, and either wander around self-guided, or you can get a crewmate to talk you through it all.
-And they’ve recently started opening up in the evenings for ‘Pirates of the Hidden Spirit’, an immersive cocktail experience in which you’ll get to dress like a pirate, drink a few cocktails, and explore the whole ship while the narrative story unfolds.
+For those after a visit with less peril and adversity, you can hop aboard for a quick tour on any given day of the week, and either wander around self-guided, or you can get a crewmate to talk you through it all.

-And if you’re hungry?
+And if you get peckish afterwards?
 Well, let’s not forget that you’re literally right behind Borough Market, if you fancy smuggling a snack on board.

 Just don’t get anything on sail.